 BMI-for-age percentile shows how your child’s weight compares to that of other children of the same age and sex.
 For example, a BMI-for-age percentile of 65 means that the child’s weight is greater than that of 65% of other children of the same age and sex.

 It’s worth noting that these BMI percentiles express a child’s BMI relative to US kids who participated in national surveys conducted from 1963-65 and 1988-94.
-So not exactly their peers of today.
+That means kids today are not being compared with their peers, which are currently more diverse in ethnicity and yes, larger in size than two decades ago.

 But again, REMEMBER that these figures don’t take the full picture into consideration.
 BMI doesn’t reflect a child’s body mass, nor does it consider lifestyle.
 Here, again, the CDC says that, “Please keep in mind that this BMI calculator is not meant to serve as a source of clinical guidance and is not intended to be a substitute for professional medical advice.”